 Accounts receivable was derived from the leasing of proprietary ASRs along with access to browser-based interface KSOC as well as the sale of blue light towers and call boxes.
 The Company reviews its receivables for collectability based on historical loss patterns, aging of the receivables, and assessments of specific identifiable client accounts considered at risk or uncollectible and provides allowances for potential credit losses, as needed.
-The Company also considers any changes to the financial condition of its clients and any other external market factors that could impact the collectability of the receivables in the determination of the allowance for doubtful accounts of \$0.2 million and \$0.3 million on its accounts receivable balance as of December 31, 2022 and 2021, respectively, was appropriate.
+The Company also considers any changes to the financial condition of its clients and any other external market factors that could impact the collectability of the receivables in the determination of the allowance for doubtful accounts.
+Based on these assessments, the Company determined that an allowance for doubtful accounts of \$0.2 million on its accounts receivable balance as of December 31, 2022 and 2021, respectively, was appropriate.